tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ### Task 2: Assign users to groups

 Now that the Azure AD groups are in place, you will assign users for testing.
-Once the groups are populated, you can leverage them for assigning access to AVD resources once they are created.
+Once the groups are populated, you can leverage them to assign access to AVD resources once they are created.

 1. Sign in to the [Azure Portal](https://portal.azure.com/).